Your app notifications are annoying to your users, and that is a fact.

 - Informative Notifications: These are notifications that can be in the form of updates, alerts, reminders, etc.

-- Alerts: notifications when actions relating to the user are done by other users.
+- Alerts: notifications when other users do actions relating to the user.
 Example: New messages, mentions, photo likes or comments, etc.

 - Reminders: notifications for schedules, alarms, birthdays, etc.

 - Geolocation Notifications: notifications that are triggered by the presence of a user in a physical location.

 - Survey Notifications: These are notifications that ask users to rate the app or the app’s activities.

 - Catch-Up Notifications: These notification types try to encourage users to make task progress or log back into the app to continue a task.